joekleinsorge/freshlab/README.md

 This project is my homelab in a repo, utilizing some IaC and GitOps to manage the infrastructure and automate the provisioning, operating and updating of my self-hosted services.

-Please note that Freshlab is a personal project and not intended for production use.
-It's a continuously evolving work-in-progress, and feedback, suggestions, and contributions from the community are welcome to further enhance its capabilities.
+> ⚠️ **Note**: Freshlab is a personal project and not intended for production use.
+While you're welcome to use it as inspiration or reference, it's a continuously evolving work-in-progress.
+Feedback, suggestions, and contributions from the community are always welcome!

 ## Features